Fraud Schemes and Artifices

 C. A person who is convicted of a violation of this section that involved a benefit with a value of one hundred thousand dollars or more is not eligible for suspension of sentence, probation, pardon or release from confinement on any basis except pursuant to section 31-233, subsection A or B until the sentence imposed by the court has been served, the person is eligible for release pursuant to section 41-1604.07 or the sentence is commuted.

-To learn more about the definition of, and penalties for, fraud crimes in Arizona, please visit our Fraud Crimes in Arizona page…
+To learn more about the definition of, and penalties for, fraud crimes in Phoenix, please visit our Fraud Crimes in Phoenix page…

 Some Common Types of Fraud Schemes and Artifices

-Although there are many types of fraud schemes and artifices, some of the most common fraud crimes in Arizona are:
+Although there are many types of fraud schemes and artifices, some of the most common fraud crimes in Phoenix are:

-In addition, some other common fraud crimes in Arizona are:
+In addition, some other common fraud crimes in Phoenix are:

 - Bribery- Bribery occurs if you offer to provide a public servant or peace officer with any benefit (financial or otherwise) in exchange for their vote, opinion, judgment or favor that impedes impartiality and thus, the ability for them to render their position of authority in a neutral, objective, law-abiding manner.
 If a public official or peace officer accepts said benefit, they are committing bribery as well (A.R.S.
 13-2602).